Trip SummarySee full itinerary

 In addition, you will have access to a 24 hour emergency contact number so you can contact one of our staff at any time should you need to.

-We are happy to help with flights and can add them to your itinerary when placing your deposit.
+We are happy to help with flights and can pass you onto our flights specialist after you book.

 Group sizes vary from month to month, as you travel to each conservation station you will meet volunteers at different points.
 It is a popular destination and you are sure to make lots of friends.